 Social media is a neat tool for building a relationship with your target audience.
 By connecting and engaging with your existing customers and prospects, you'll be able to build lasting relationships between them and your business.
 Furthermore, being active on social media improves relationships with your target groups.

 Engagement on social media increases brand awareness.
 It includes comments, likes, messages and re-posts from your followers.
 So your content has a chance to be seen by a broad audience and attract more potential customers to your company.
 Content related to your products and details about your company on different platforms can help to increase brand awareness.
 In addition, include direct links on the different platforms to your .com/.xx to increase traffic.

 The shortage of skilled workers poses challenges for many companies.
 They have to assert themselves against competitors.
 A good image and presence on social media can help.
-Not only potential customers but also potential new employees use social networks, which is why publishing job ads on the platforms is a good idea.
+Potential customers and new employees use social networks, so publishing job ads on the platforms is a good idea.
 With this modern form of personnel marketing, you can attract qualified professionals to your company.

 How to develop a social media plan

 Before publishing content on social media, you should take a step back and look at the bigger picture.
 First, think about a comprehensive social media plan.
 Start by defining the purpose and goals of your social media marketing.

 Think about the purpose of being active on social media.
 Why do you want to be active on social media?
 Do you want more traffic to your .com/.xx, or do you want to connect with your target audience?
 If you know why you want to be active in social media, you are ready to define the right goals.
 Make sure to align your social media goals with your overall business strategy.